Welcome

 Note: All classification experts will have to commit to follow the training within the first months of membership.

-Experts eligibility criteria
+Experts' eligibility criteria

-- Relevant (e.g. toxicology, biochemistry, pharmacy, chemistry) Master’s degree from a recognised university/college and at least 3 years industry/regulatory safety/toxicology experience;
+- Relevant (e.g. toxicology, biochemistry, pharmacy, chemistry) master’s degree from a recognised university/college and at least 3 years industry/regulatory safety/toxicology experience;

 - Relevant (e.g. toxicology, biochemistry, pharmacy, chemistry) PhD from a recognised university/college and at least 2 years industry/regulatory safety/toxicology experience;